Capitalism: A Creation Story

 The great separation

-Early capitalists not only had to find ways to compel people to work for them, but they also had to change people’s beliefs.
-They had to change how people regarded themselves and the world at large.
+Early capitalists not only had to find ways to compel people to work for them, but they also needed a global frame of thinking to pursue their aims.
+Everyone’s beliefs about themselves and the world at large had to support the strict hierarchy of power necessitated by capitalism.

 In animist cultures, where there is a kinship of all beings in nature, people fish, hunt, gather, and farm, but instead of doing it in a spirit of extraction, they do it in a spirit of reciprocity.
 Anthropologists see this as more than a cultural trait; it is a fundamental way of envisioning mankind—an ontology of inter-being.
-Opposed to this view is that of a transcendental realm destined for man but to which nature is totally foreign.
-Capitalism could only favor the second one since it allows treating nature as a mere commodity.
+Opposed to this view is that of a creation destined for man under the transcendental auspices of their divine creator, and where nature has consequently no intrinsic value.
+Treating nature as a mere commodity, the capitalist logic could only favor the second interpretation of what the living world is about.

 The body as “raw material”

-It was not only nature that needed to be reigned in but labor too.
+It was not only nature that needed to be reigned in but labor, too.
 During the revolutionary period at the end of the Middle Ages, peasants’ work depended on weather and seasons, festivals, and feast days.
 In other words, people sought to work for what they needed to enjoy life.
 “All told, holiday leisure time in England took up probably one-third of the year.
 And the English were apparently working harder than their neighbours.
 The ancien régime in France is reported to have guaranteed fifty-two Sundays, ninety rest days and thirty-eight holidays.
-In Spain, travellers noted that holidays totalled five months per year.”12 As says Jason Hickel, “Peasant lifeways were incompatible with the kind of labour that was required for capital accumulation.”
+In Spain, travellers noted that holidays totalled five months per year.”12 Jason Hickel concludes that “Peasant lifeways were incompatible with the kind of labour that was required for capital accumulation.”

 Sixteenth century English woodcut of a vagabond led to the gallow.
 Vagrancy was a criminal offense by then.

 Once Europe started to fill up with “paupers” and “vagabonds” in the wake of the enclosure movement, states began to introduce laws forcing people to work.
 The first Vagabonds Act was passed by England’s King Henry VIII in 1531, making it a criminal offense to survive by begging or hawking.
 During the following centuries, such laws not only assuaged elite fears that a growing underclass could become a political threat; they also accustomed people to the idea that work was to be considered a whole way of life.
 Values moved toward the assumption that idleness is a sin and productivity a virtue.
-Consequently, it was also assumed that poor people had had it coming; their lack of virtue—not the fact that they were dispossessed in the first place—was the reason for their predicament.
+This also implied that poor people had had it coming; their lack of virtue—not that they were dispossessed in the first place—was the reason for their predicament.

-These ethics of self-discipline and self-mastery became central to the culture of capitalism.
-This is why it is rarely pointed out, after five centuries of cultural reprogramming, that the value of work is only in the human enrichment it makes possible, not in labor by itself.
-Toiling was made a virtue by those on the right side of the production apparatus—that of capital.
+These ethics of self-discipline and self-mastery became central to capitalism’s culture.
+This is why, after five centuries of cultural reprogramming, it is rarely pointed out that the value of work is only in the human enrichment it makes possible, not in labor itself.
+Toiling was made a virtue by those on the right side of the profit-seeking apparatus.

 Footnotes